-Committee charters help set forth the responsibilities of each committee and clarify whether decisional authority is delegated to the committee or whether the committee is to undertake the background work and make recommendations to the board for board approval.
+Committee charters set forth the responsibilities of each committee and clarify whether decisional authority is delegated to the committee or whether the committee is to undertake the background work and make recommendations to the board for board approval.

-Not-for-profits with large boards may find it useful to organize an executive committee to take on a number of tasks that might otherwise fall to the full board but can be achieved more efficiently in a smaller group - see Tab 19.
-Additionally, boards of not-for-profit organizations often have a large number of committees that focus on operational or program aspects, for example, strategic planning, finance, fundraising and public relations.
+Not-for-profits with large boards may find it useful to organize an executive committee to take on a number of tasks that might otherwise fall to the full board but can be achieved more efficiently in a smaller group - see Tab 28.
+Additionally, boards of not-for-profit organizations often have a large number of committees that focus on operational or program aspects, for example, finance and investment, strategic planning, development and public relations - see Tab 29, Tab 30, Tab 31 and Tab 32.
 Care should be taken that board committees do not unduly proliferate and result in the board becoming over-engaged in operational matters and hampering management's ability to perform effectively.